 PLANNED UNIT DEVELOPMENT.
-A type of residential, commercial, and/or industrial land development in which buildings are clustered or set on lots that may be smaller than the minimum lot size allowed by Zone and open, park-like areas that are included within the development.
-Individual properties are typically owned in fee with joint ownership of open areas.
+A type of residential, commercial, and/or industrial land development in which buildings are clustered or set on lots that are smaller than usual, and large, open, park like areas are included within the development.

+Individual properties are owned in fee with joint ownership of open areas.